JimmyKenMerchant/RaspberryPi/simple_test/README.md

 **Output/Input**

+* GPIO 18 and 19 as Input to Check Display On or Off

 * GPIO 20 as Input to Check Pull Up/Down, make sure to attach the appropriate resister to your LED Circuit, otherwise, the LED may be burn out.

 * GPIO 21 as Output (1Hz Blinker), make sure to attach the appropriate resister to your LED Circuit, otherwise, the LED may be burn out.